JennySong99/final-project-the-evaluators/Proposal.md

 * Visualize the progress of each course through years.
     * Many courses have been offered for many years, some of them are getting better score, some of them might get worse.
 By visualizing the progress of the course, we can see the trend of the course, and how well each professor does.

-**Further ideas**

-* Predict how much interest of the students (How many students would be interested to take the course)
-* Map with the course schedule data to provide students with the course data while planning their schedule for next semester. [https://enr-apps.as.cmu.edu/open/SOC/SOCServlet/search](https://enr-apps.as.cmu.edu/open/SOC/SOCServlet/search)
-* Visualize course data under same department.

 ## **Data**